MichaelCampos-eng/WorkSamples/README.md

 # WorkSamples

 In this folder, there are 4 projects that I would like to share: 2 computer science course projects, 1 lab project, and 1 CalSol project.
-Class projects only show files modified.

 ## Numc ##
 <p> Course: Machine Structures (April, 2022) <br>